-Mainstream pop with a country lyrical twist is a good way to sum up the musical style of up-and-coming recording artist Blake Breithaupt.
-His love for pop melodies and production mixed with his appreciation of a great song lyric that really touches the audience creates a style that is a blend of where he comes from both personally and literally.
-It’s a style that is best summed up as L.A. meets Nashville.
+Lyrical country with a pop twist is a good way to sum up the musical style of recording artist Blake Breithaupt.
+His appreciation of great, story-telling song lyrics and his love of both country and pop melodies and production creates a style that is a blend of where he comes from both personally and literally.
+It’s a style that is best summed up as Nashville meets L.A.

 Having grown up in the St. Louis area in nearby O’Fallon, IL, Blake was exposed to all different styles of music since a very early age.
 He was raised on everything from Michael Jackson, REO Speedwagon, and Celine Dion to Garth Brooks, Alabama and Shania Twain.
 As he entered his teen years, he found himself listening a lot to artists like Britney Spears, the Backstreet Boys, Michelle Branch, Missy Elliot, Brian McKnight and Rascal Flatts.
 He also was introduced to jazz by his high school choir director and the highly-respected jazz program she directed at the school.
 It was at this point that he began to appreciate the artistry and talents of such greats as Ella Fitzgerald, Miles Davis and Duke Ellington.
 “My parents listened to a lot of different styles of music as I was growing up.
 So, by the time I was in high school, it would not be uncommon for me to go from listening to the new hip-hop tracks on Top 40 radio or the newest pop hit to some 90’s country music or an old jazz standard,” Blake says.
-He also has been singing, acting and dancing since he was very young and has performed in many musicals including lead roles in “West Side Story” and “Jesus Christ Superstar.”
-Through these musicals and as part of many different performing groups, Blake has developed dance technique in various styles including hip hop/urban, jazz and swing among others.
+He also has been singing, acting and dancing since he was very young and has performed in many musicals and plays including lead roles in “West Side Story” and “Jesus Christ Superstar.”

 After high school, Blake left home in IL and headed to “Music City U.S.A.”
 Nashville, TN to pursue a Bachelor of Music degree in Commercial Music at the prestigious School of Music at Belmont University.
 During his time at Belmont, he interned for Echomusic on Nashville’s famed Music Row, and also worked at the world-renowned Ocean Way Studios in Nashville, which is one of the top recording studios in the world.
 He also accepted a summer position working for The William Morris Agency (now William Morris Endeavor Entertainment).
 The agency is the oldest talent agency in the world and represents talent in various entertainment fields including movies, music, television, personal appearances, etc. Many of music and film’s biggest stars have been represented by the agency over the last 115 years.